Code of Conduct

 As organizers and facilitators of our spaces, TechEquity Collaborative staff commit to:

 - Working to ensure that the community is well-represented in the planning, design, and implementation of TechEquity offerings.
-This includes encouraging participation from women, minorities, and traditionally marginalized groups.
+This includes encouraging participation from traditionally marginalized groups.

 - Actively involving community groups and those with subject matter expertise in the decision-making process.